 Shared server packages are generally not very elastic.
 The user is confined to a package which allows specific limits based on bandwidth, disk usage, and other factors depending on the hosting provider.
 This package can be changed up or down depending on the needs and price-point, but scaling upward is limited due to division of resources among shared users, which forces migration to a new server or product type.
 Options for changing the resources on your package generally include increasing your disk quota, and in some cases, removing limits on your CPU access.

 Very High – VPS Hosting

 VPS systems are extremely flexible in scale factors.
 VPSs will have more functionality available for adding or removing resources, including CPU cores, system memory, and additional disks or disk space through your hosting provider.
 They are only limited by the available hardware on the parent server.
-However, they are generally portable between like parents so they can be easily moved and upgrade with minimal downtime and turn around time for upward scaling.
+However, they are generally portable between like parents so they can be easily moved and upgrade with minimal downtime and turn-around time for upward scaling.

 The simplest metric that should not be overlooked when deciding which hosting platform works best for you is pricing.
 The costs summarized here includes monthly incurred charges and potential costs of upgrades.